passcod/blook/2013-nov-06-dark-white-1-3.md

 tags:
   - chapter
   - nano
-  - blanck
+  - dark-white
-title: Blanck 1-3
+title: Dark White 1-3
 ---

 I fucked up.
 I wanted to see what kind of carpet it was and it had reacted explosively, trashing my room, and pushing itself against the ceiling and away from me.
 I had no idea it could do that!
 In fact, I'm pretty sure it shouldn't have.
 Except I fucked up.
 Well, to be fair, mom fucked up, dad, whoever he was and wherever he is, fucked up, and Terri probably fucked up a bit as well.